-- 2.7.1 The value of keeping site visitors safe cannot be over stated.
+2.7.1 The value of keeping site visitors safe cannot be over stated.
 Risk assessment inspections for the reserve as well as for one off events and work parties are carried out and reviewed annually.
 (See Appendix 5).
 These inspections include paths, bridges, benches, boardwalks and general site furniture, The Countryside Officer takes responsibility for any actions which arise from these inspections and ensures they are completed within the designated timescale.
 Formal inspections of the reserve are carried out by Test Valley staff.
 These include inspection sheets and risk assessment forms.
-These visits are recorded and result in immediate action. - 2.7.2 Tree management is ongoing annually in Valley Park both with planned and reactive tree works being carried out in response to customer enquiries, identified safety issues, routine walk by inspections and the result of storms.
+These visits are recorded and result in immediate action.